Take a trip to the African savannah, engage in hands-on activities and discover the features of African predators and their prey.

 It’s survival of the fittest in the grasslands of Africa.
 Discover the adaptions predators have to hunt successfully and the features prey have developed to give them a fighting chance.

 Observe incredible African predators and their prey.
 Analyse skulls and investigate what it takes for these animals to survive.
 In Predator Prey, students will learn how to group animals based on their diet and discover how animals rely on their senses, each other and their environment to survive.

 Students will learn:

-- How to identify key features and adaptations of selected African animals have developed to survive
+- How to identify features and adaptations that enable African animals to survive

-- How African animals rely on each other and the environment
+- How African animals rely on each other and the conditions of their environment

-- About the challenge’s African wildlife face in the wild
+- The challenges African wildlife face in the wild

-- How Zoos Victoria is helping to Fight Extinction
+- How Zoos Victoria is helping to fight extinction in Australia and overseas

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.